PsychoCod3r/libcsv/README.md

 Compile parser-demo.c with the _DEBUG macro to have the validator print debugging information to the console.

+If anything doesn't work for you, don't hesitate to notify me, so I can fix it.

 I know there's not much here at the moment, but I will be adding more code very soon, so stay tuned!